timpending/comp-sci-curriculum/Unit-3/01-sorting-revisited.md

 **Time Complexity**

-Determining the time complexity of merge sort requires some careful though.
+Determining the time complexity of merge sort requires some careful thought.
 From a high level, merge sort works by subdividing the original array into subarrays that are half as long, until the subarrays can't be divided any further and are therefore already sorted.

 Then comes the merging.
 At each level (1-element arrays to 2-element arrays, 2-element arrays to 4-element arrays, and so on), there are O(n) operations that need to be performed.
 And how many levels are there?
 Well, the number of levels equals the number of times you can divide n by 2 before you get a quotient that's less than or equal to 1.
 But this is just log<sub>2</sub>(n).
 Therefore, the time complexity is log(n) copies of O(n), a.k.a.
 O(n log(n))!